mendix/docs/content/en/docs/appstore/use-content/modules/opc-ua-connector.md

 ### 3.5.2 Instruct Server

 Now the server needs to know when to send a notification and what the notification should be about.
-To do so, create a MonitoredItem object.
+To do so, create a **MonitoredItem** object.
 You need to provide the subscription created at this chapter {3.5}, the NodeID of which you want to read an attribute and the name of the microflow created in {3.5.1} in the format MODULENAME.MICROFLOWNAME.

-By default the AttributeID is set to VALUE, which will read the VALUE of a VariableNode, if you want to read another attribute or if you node is not a VariableNode, set the AttributeIDso the Attribute you want to read.
-For examle, if you wish to read changes to the description of a Node, set the AttributeID to DESCRIPTION.
+By default the **AttributeID** is set to **VALUE**, which will read the **VALUE** of a **VariableNode**.
+If you want to read another attribute or if you node is not a **VariableNode**, set the **AttributeIDso** the attribute you want to read.
+For example, if you wish to read changes to the description of a node, set the **AttributeID** to **DESCRIPTION**.

-For additional options, check the documentation on the attributes of the MonitoredItem entity in the domain model.
+For additional options, check the documentation on the attributes of the **MonitoredItem** entity in the domain model.

 ### 3.5.3 Start Monitoring

-When you've created the MonitoredItems you want to be notified about, use the Commit MonitoredItem(s) action from the Toolbox and the monitoring begins.
+When you have created the **MonitoredItems** you want to be notified about, use the **Commit MonitoredItem(s)** action from the Toolbox and the monitoring begins.

 ### 3.5.4 Stop Monitoring

-To stop receiving notifications, call the Delete MonitoredItem(s) action from the toolbox.
+To stop receiving notifications, call the **Delete MonitoredItem(s)** action from the Toolbox.

 # 4 Usage